 EMCORE has two operating segments: Fiber Optics and Photovoltaics.
 EMCORE's Fiber Optics revenue is derived primarily from sales of optical components and subsystems for cable television (CATV), fiber to the premise (FTTP), enterprise routers and switches, telecom grooming switches, core routers, high performance servers, supercomputers, and satellite communications data links.
 EMCORE's Photovoltaics revenue is derived primarily from the sales of solar power conversion products, including solar cells, covered interconnect solar cells, and solar panels.
 EMCORE evaluates its reportable segments in accordance with SFAS 131, Disclosures About Segments of an Enterprise and Related Information.
 EMCORE's Chief Executive Officer is EMCORE's Chief Operating Decision Maker pursuant to SFAS 131, and he allocates resources to segments based on their business prospects, competitive factors, net revenue, operating results and other non-GAAP financial ratios.

-The following table sets forth the revenue and percentage of total revenue attributable to each of EMCORE's operating segments.
+The following table sets forth the revenue and percentage of total revenue attributable to each of EMCORE's operating segments for the three months ended December 31, 2006 and 2005.